coffee-driven/shell_scripts/README.md

 # shell_scripts

-Various shell scripts for common problems
+Just a bunch of shell scripts